 - Hemorrhagic stroke — Considered rare, this type of stroke is caused by a rupture in a blood vessel within the brain.
 Treatment focuses on stopping the bleeding in the brain.

-“In our hospital, one way we treat strokes is by administering a thrombolytic medication called tPA to break up blood clots; however, a serious potential side effect of this medication is bleeding in the brain.
-So to minimize this risk, we thoroughly evaluate a patient before administering,” he says.
+"Treatment of a stroke needs to begin within 45 minutes of arrival to the emergency room," says Dr. Regev.
+"In our hospital, one way we treat strokes is by administering a thrombolytic medication called tPA to break up blood clots; however, a serious potential side effect of this medication is bleeding in the brain.
+So to minimize this risk, we thoroughly evaluate a patient before administering," he says.

 80 percent of strokes are preventable